 When considering using a business line of credit to fund your business, make sure you explore all your options in order to find the financing option that best fits your specific needs.

 Business Line of Credit Vs. Small Business Loan

 So, how does a business line of credit differ from a small business loan?
 There are a couple of key differences between the two, which can help you determine the right option for you.

 Some business loans, especially through banks, limit your usage of loan funds to specific purposes.
 Alternative lenders, like those within National Business Capital’s diverse lender platform, don’t have the same restrictions—both loans and lines of credit can be put toward any expenses.

-At National, we made the business credit line application process as simple and speedy as possible for you.
+At National Business Capital, we made the business credit line application process as simple and speedy as possible for you.
 Here’s a brief overview of our process:

 All you have to do is fill out our simple 1-minute application online.
-When the application is completed, a Business Financing Advisor will contact you in minutes to learn more about your business, answer your questions, and help you find the best financing option for you.
+When the application is completed, a Business Finance Advisor will contact you shortly after to learn more about your business, answer your questions, and help you find the best financing option for you.

 You could receive an approval in less than 24 hours!

 Apply now to get started!